 The difficult terrain lenghtened what would have been a two day’s march to three.
 It was the 26th of February when they reached the Gap of Rohan.
 When they approached the crossings at the Fords of Isen, they came upon a terrible sight.
 Corpses were strewn about the landings.
 Streaks of red and black blood colored the fine stones.
 As they continued, the tragedy expanded: numerous more dead could be seen, scattered beneath tattered green banners.
 A great battle had taken place: Orcs on the one side, the Men of Rohan on the other.

-Wulfgar dismounted, told his men to hold, and walked alone into the stream and saw what there was to see.
+Wulfgar dismounted, told his men to hold, and walked alone into the stream to see what there was to see.
 Dead men in shining mail, bloodstained.
 Orcs marked with the White Hand of Saruman.
 As Wulfgar continued towards the Ford, he saw others: corpses of wildmen bearing Saruman's symbol.

 The king's mind raced.
 His plan had been to cross into Rohan and set up some manner of alliance with the Rohirrim.
 To set aside their differences and stand against a common foe.
 He had never trusted Saruman: often the White Wizard had sent him gifts of tribute, demanding nothing in return.
 He had appeared at Wulfborg once, when Brynjar was still King.
 Saruman’s voice had been compelling.
 He had spoken of the injustice inflicted upon the Dunlendings, and of how justice would inevitably be served.
 His words had been met with praise.
 But that night, Wulfgar had been unable to sleep.
 The image of the Wizard and the sound of his voice, sweet and soothing, would not leave his mind.